 The Breastfeeding Network (BFN) states that low vitamin D levels in a baby can’t be reversed by breast milk alone even if the mother starts to replenish her own deficient vitamin D status and recommend giving vitamin D drops direct to baby.26 However this may depend on the dose of maternal supplementation since Dawodu et al found that maternal supplements of 6000 IU/day optimised vitamin D status for both mother and baby:

 Maternal 6000 IU/day vitamin D3 supplementation alone safely optimizes maternal vitamin D status, improves milk vitamin D to maintain adequate infant serum 25(OH)D.

 Recommendations for vitamin D and breastfeeding

-The Scientific Advisory Committee on Nutrition (SACN) produced a new report in July 2016 upon which Public Health England (PHE) base their recommendations.
-They recommend 340 to 400 IU per day for all breastfed babies from birth to one year of age unless they have more than 500ml of fortified formula per day and 400 IU per day for a breastfeeding mother:
+The Scientific Advisory Committee on Nutrition (SACN) produced a report in July 2016 upon which Public Health England (PHE) base their recommendations.
+They recommend 340 to 400 IU per day for all breastfed babies from birth to one year of age unless they have more than 500ml of fortified formula per day (formula is fortified with vitamin D) and 400 IU per day for a breastfeeding mother:

 SACN is now recommending:

 - a reference nutrient intake (RNI) of 10 micrograms [400 IU] of vitamin D per day, throughout the year, for everyone in the general population aged 4 years and older

 - an RNI of 10 micrograms [400 IU] of vitamin D per day for pregnant and lactating women and population groups at increased risk of vitamin D deficiency

 - a ‘safe intake’ of 8.5 to 10 micrograms [340-400 IU] per day for all infants from birth to 1 year of age

 - a ‘safe intake’ of 10 micrograms [400 IU] per day for children aged 1 to 4 years.